junwang-noaa/graphcast/NCEP/docs/source/outputs.rst

   * 6-hourly total precipitation

-The near real-time forecast outputs along with inputs are available on `AWS <https://noaa-nws-graphcastgfs-pds.s3.amazonaws.com/index.html>`_.

-For each cycle, the dataset contains input files to feed into GraphCast found in the directory:

-  graphcastgfs.yyyymmdd/hh/input

-and 10-day forecast results for the current cycle found in the following directories:
+The 10-day forecast results for the current cycle found in the following directories:

-  graphcastgfs.yyyymmdd/hh/forecasts_13_levels

-  graphcastgfs.yyyymmdd/hh/forecasts_37_levels
+  MLGFS/v1.0/gfs.yyyymmdd/hh